Hamzyyy/GSoC2024/README.md

 This mind map helped me define the scope of my project and identify the areas I needed to focus on.

 ## Midterm Evaluation
-This is the first part of my participation of GSoC 2024 which starts from the date of start of actual coding till the midterm evaluation.
-The start wasn't easy, since this is my first time participating in big project and also using `Git`.
-After some time trying to figure out how to start.
-I started by creating preparing my workspace by:
+This section covers the first phase of my participation in GSoC 2024, from the beginning of actual coding up to the midterm evaluation.
+As this is my first time working on a large project and using `Git`, the start was challenging.
+However, after some initial efforts to find my footing, I was able to set up my workspace as follows:
-- Create a fork of RTEMS main gitlab repo: [https://gitlab.rtems.org/Hamzi/rtems](https://gitlab.rtems.org/Hamzi/rtems).
+- Forked the RTEMS main GitLab repository: [https://gitlab.rtems.org/Hamzi/rtems](https://gitlab.rtems.org/Hamzi/rtems).
-- Cloned my forked repo to my local machine.
+- Cloned my forked repository to my local machine.
-- Create new branch to contains all my work by `git checkout -b feature/stack-reporter-config`.
+- Created a new branch to contain all my work using the command `git checkout -b feature/stack-reporter-config`.

-Then, my main goal was to make the stack checker reporter configurable.
-Meaning that gives the user the ability configure which reporter function to be used in his application.
-The default reporter provided by RTEMS was [Stack_check_report_blown_task](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L247-292) which is called by [rtems_stack_checker_switch_extension](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L298-341).
+My primary goal was to make the stack checker reporter configurable, allowing users to select which reporter function to use in their applications.
+The default reporter provided by RTEMS was [Stack_check_report_blown_task](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L247-292) which is invoked by [rtems_stack_checker_switch_extension](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L298-341).
-I tackled down this by:
+To achieve this I:
+- Renamed `Stack_check_report_blown_task` to `rtems_stack_checker_reporter_print_details` and made it a public function.
+- Created a new reporter function called `rtems_stack_checker_reporter_quiet` which only call fatal error handler.
+- Updated the configuration macro in`cpukit/include/rtems/confdefs/extensions.h`to allow users to select the desired reporter based on their configuration.
-- `cpukit/include/rtems/confdefs/extensions.h`: I created a new macro check to configure which reporter to be selected based on the
+- Developed a new test case `testsuite/libtests/stackchk03` to verify that the application selects the correct reporter based on the user’s configuration.